Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction

 In order to assess the deviation of FRB hosts from galaxies in low-density galaxies, I generated $10^9$ pairs of galaxies (reflecting two FRB hosts) from the asymmetry parameter distribution of HALOGAS galaxies, because this survey has smaller errorbars due to deeper data.
 None of these pairs turn out to have $A_{\rm flux}$ or $A_{\rm spec}$ equal or higher than those of the FRB hosts, implying probabilities of less than $10^{-9}$.
 Only 30 pairs have higher $A_{\rm peak}$ than FRB hosts, implying the probability of $3\times10^{-8}$.
 This implies that finding by chance even two galaxies with such asymmetric lines is almost impossible among low-density galaxies.

 GRB hosts have much more symmetric {\hi} lines.
-Only the host of GRB\,111005A \citep{lesniewska21} has asymmetry diagnostics higher than those of low-density environments, but only by 1--2 standard deviations.
+The host of GRB\,111005A \citep{lesniewska21} has asymmetry diagnostics higher than those of low-density environments, but only by 1--2 standard deviations.
 The GRB\,980425 host has a symmetric spectrum.
 The comparison of FRB and GRB hosts is, however, hampered by very small sample sizes of both populations.

-In order to analyse the reason of these asymmetries, I have searched the NASA/IPAC Extragalactic Database (NED) for companions within $60'$ (300\,kpc) and 1000\,\kms. {\ngc} is a member of a galaxy group \citep[number 112989;][]{kourkchi17,shaya17}, as also noted by \citet{bhardwaj21b}.
-It has a mass of $2\times10^{11}\,\msun$ and a radius of 0.135\,Mpc.
+In order to analyze the reason of these asymmetries, I have searched the NASA/IPAC Extragalactic Database (NED) for companions within $60'$ (300\,kpc) and 1000\,\kms. {\ngc} is a member of a galaxy group \citep[number 112989;][]{kourkchi17,shaya17}, as also noted by \citet{bhardwaj21b}.
+It has a dynamical mass of $2\times10^{11}\,\msun$ and a radius of 0.135\,Mpc.
 M81 is a member of a well known interacting group \citep[e.g.][]{deblok18}.
 Finally, the Milky Way is interacting with the Magellanic Clouds and other dwarf galaxies, whereas the Andromeda galaxy, with a similar mass, is only 750\,kpc away.